s-fifteen-instruments/QKDServer/README.md

    - `do_polarization_compensation`: Set to `false` if QKD server running on high count side
    - `LCR_polarization_compensator_path`: Path to local polarization compensator, typically deployed on QKD low count side

+3. Run `make qkda` or `make qkdb` to deploy the corresponding configuration.

-3. Remove lines that map and reinstalls local changes to packages in the Docker container, see `Makefile` and `entrypoint.sh` (these are introduced to cut down redeployment time incurred from rebuilding Docker images).
+4. Remove lines that redeploys local changes within the Docker container, see `Makefile` and `entrypoint.sh` (these are introduced to cut down redeployment time incurred from rebuilding Docker images).

-4. Run the server using `make`.
+5. Run the server using `make`.

 ## Architecture